jdotto2/arduino101/tutorial2-analog.md

-# Analog Output
+# Analog Output (PWM)
 Arduino provide analog output for some of its digital pin, analog output meaning it is generating a voltage value that is in between 0V and 5V.
 In actual, Arduino generates Puise-Width-Modulation (PWM) which is essentially turning the voltage on and off very quickly to simulate the analog voltage.
+Read [this](https://www.arduino.cc/en/Tutorial/PWM) article from Arduino to understand PWM more.
 The table below showing all the analog write avaliable pin on various Arduino boards.

 | BOARD	| PWM PINS	| PWM FREQUENCY |
 |-------|-----------|---------------|